just1984/GR4M2CSV/README.md

 pip install pandas
 ```

-Prepare URLs File: Create a text file named urls.txt in the same directory as the script Add the URLs of the #GR4M posts you want to scrape, one URL per line.
+- Prepare URLs File: Create a text file named urls.txt in the same directory as the script Add the URLs of the #GR4M posts you want to scrape, one URL per line.
+- YOU DO NEED TO CHANGE 'XXX' INTO GR4Ms.

 ## Run the Script
 Execute the script by running the following command in your terminal: